Neutrollized/free-tier-gke/examples/vault-integration/vault-injector/README.md

 ## Installation
 ### Pre-requisite
+> [!IMPORTANT]
-**IMPORTANT:** For GKE, you will require the PD CSI driver enabled (I assume you will require something similar for other cloud providers).
+> For GKE, you will require the PD CSI driver enabled (I assume you will require something similar for other cloud providers).
 So make sure you have this enabled!

 In your `terraform.tfvars` file, make sure you have the following config set to `true`:
 ```